mdb-vzeddie/hashes-presentation/00-situation/README.md

 3. They stored credentials with a stronger hashing algorithm (SHA256)

-4. They stored credentials with a weak hasing algorithm plus a salt
+4. They stored credentials with a weak hashing algorithm plus a salt

-5. TODO

-6. TODO
+5. They stored credentials with a weak hashing algorithm (MD5) but we will use a rainbow table to crack passwords

 ### Footnotes